khilnani/quickedit.org/README.md

 To use, go to http://quickencrypt.org .
 Feel free to create defect/suggestion tickets in Github.

+## Recent Changes

+- Integrated the CodeMirror editor that supports themes, syntax highlighting and editor modes such as Vim.
+  - Desktop browsers only.
+Mobile support has a wierd double cursor issue.
+- Editor preferences are now saved in the browser and retained across browser sessions.
+  - Note - Message/file content is not saved in the browser.

+See (issues?q=is%3Aissue+is%3Aclosed)[Github Issues] for more info

 ## Developer Notes

 Please note that this branch includes both traditional web site code as well as PhoneGap/Cordova configuration files.
 For more info, please take a look at the `master` branch.